-At Box of Manga, we’ve shipped thousands of volumes of manga to Japanese learners all over the globe.
-Since Eri and I hand-purchase, hand-review, and hand-pack every book we send, we’ve developed a pretty good list of the best manga for learning Japanese.
+If you are learning Japanese, manga can be one of the best tools available.
+However, it is important to have manga that fits your reading level.
+At Box of Manga, we’ve shipped thousands of manga boxes to people all over the globe.
+Since Eri and I review lots of manga and group them by difficulty level, we’ve developed a pretty good list of the best manga for learning Japanese.

 1. Yotsubato (よつばと！)

 Yotsubato (よつばと! or Yotsuba&!) is one of our most popular titles.
 This cute, slice of life manga tells the sweet story of a single father and his daughter Yotsuba.
-I grew up loving this series, and it was a delight to read it for the first time in Japanese!
+I grew up loving this series, and first read it in English.
+It was a delight to read it for the first time in Japanese!

-Most of the chapters in this series are standalone and feature Yotsuba’s hilarious adventures around the neighborhood.
+Most of the chapters feature Yotsuba’s hilarious adventures around her neighborhood.
 The manga is laugh-out-loud funny and has few kanji, which makes it one of the best manga titles for beginners.
 Any kanji that do show up have hiragana on them, which makes reading them (or looking them up) a breeze.

-This was one of my favorite series to read in English and one of the first series I tried to read to read in Japanese.
+This was one of the first manga series I tried to read to read in Japanese.
 Good memories!

 2. Shirokuma Cafe (しろくまカフェ)

-Shirokuma Cafe (しろくまカフェ) is another slice of life comic about a bunch of animals that work and hang out at a cafe run by a polar bear.
+Shirokuma Cafe (しろくまカフェ) is another slice of life comic, like Yotsubato.
+This one is about a bunch of animals that hang out at a cafe run by a polar bear.

 This comic is a “wide comic,” which means that it is twice the size of your typical manga volume.
 This is great for Japanese learners because the kanji characters are big enough to see every stroke clearly—which is important when you need to look something up in a dictionary!